 We recommend you to save pictures in.PNG format as it is a lossless compression file format.
-In simple words, it is the best choice to store line drawings, text, and icons at a small file size. .JPG format is best suited to store photographs smaller in size than a BMP.
+In simple words, it is the best choice to store line drawings, text, and icons at small file sizes. .JPG format is best suited to store photographs smaller in size than a BMP.

 Uploading an image on a blog

-Once you have downloaded the image, the first thing you must learn about is uploading it to your WordPress blog.
+Once you have downloaded the image, you must learn about uploading it to your WordPress blog.
 WordPress images can be uploaded individually or in a group.
 Whichever way you choose, only a copy of the original file(s) will be uploaded, while the original file will remain on your computer.

 Now, once you log in to your WordPress dashboard, follow these steps to upload an image to your blog.